julianmak/NEMO-related/README.md

 Disclaimer!!!
 The codes and ESPEICALLY the Python codes for dealing with NEMO data are mostly adapted from pre-existing tools (there should be documentation from "where"; if there isn't please let me know.)
-I don't claim to have done anything new/clever/efficient, so use at your own risk!
+I don't claim to have done anything new/clever/efficient/100% correct, so use these at your own risk!

 # To do:
 - [ ] upload ldfeke (code, guide, technical notes) at some point